greenbone/openvas-scanner/rust/README.md

 The core parts are:

 - [nasl-syntax](./nasl-syntax/) - to tokenize a NASL script and return `Statements`
-- [sink](./sink/) - an Storage abstraction used to implement multiple storage solutions.
+- [sink](./sink/) - a storage abstraction used to implement multiple storage solutions.
 - [nasl-interpreter](./nasl-interpreter/) - to execute the `Statements` by also utilizing `sink`
 - [feed](./feed) - a feed related abstraction for a front end (e.g. `nasl-cli`).